seebi/dircolors-solarized/README.md

 Thus, the universal theme was designed with these 4 palettes in mind:

--   Solarized Dark: `ansi-universal` works best when the terminal emulator is set to this scheme
+-   Solarized Dark: "ansi-universal" works best when the terminal emulator is set to this scheme
--   Solarized Light: `ansi-universal` works, when the terminal emulator is set to this scheme, almost as well as with Solarized Dark (you probably won't notice the difference, but if you do, it could be optimized slightly by switching the theme's use of some of the Solarized base colors)
+-   Solarized Light: "ansi-universal" works, when the terminal emulator is set to this scheme, almost as well as with Solarized Dark (you probably won't notice the difference, but if you do, it could be optimized slightly by switching the theme's use of some of the Solarized base colors)
 -   Default terminal ANSI Colors with a dark background
 -   Default terminal ANSI Colors with a light background

-The `ansi-dark` and `ansi-light` are slightly optimized versions of `ansi-universal` for Solarized Dark and Solarized Light, respectively, if you're willing to sacrifice a bit of universality.
+The "ansi-dark" and "ansi-light" are slightly optimized versions of "ansi-universal" for Solarized Dark and Solarized Light, respectively, if you're willing to sacrifice a bit of universality.